SheeperGit/sniffler/README.md

-# sniffler
+# Sniffler
-UTSC CSCD58 Final Project: A simple packet sniffer written in C.
+A simple CLI packet sniffer written in C.

+## Usage
+TODO: List usage here...

+## Supported Packet Types
+All supported packet types are listed in `types/`.

+Supported Packet Types: `N/A`.